rusty-electron/ml_deployment/data-sources.md

   * Azure ML: consumption-based
   * BentoML: Open-source. (ask about including paid plans of subsidiaries like BentoCloud to Markus) It does offers fully managed platforms on a pay-as-you-go basis.
 It has a enterprise plan that offers additional features like deploying on VPCs, dedicated support, etc. See [details](https://www.bentoml.com/cloud#pricing).
-  * Kubeflow: open-source
+  * Kubeflow: Open-source
-  * MLflow: open-source
+  * MLflow: Open-source
-  * RayServe: open-source
+  * RayServe: Open-source
-  * Seldon Core: open-source
+  * Seldon Core: Open-source
-  * TensorFlow Serving: open-source
+  * TensorFlow Serving: Open-source
-  * TorchServe: open-source
+  * TorchServe: Open-source
   * Vertex AI: pay-as you-go
 * Compatibility with Docker/Docker support: Docker containers encapsulate all the dependencies, libraries, and configurations needed for an application.
 It also allows for the creation of reproducible environments.
 This means that the same Docker container can be run on different machines or cloud services, ensuring that the ML model’s behavior remains consistent across various deployment scenarios.
 In many cases, platforms can offer pre-built docker images for common use-cases. [[6]](#References)
   (it might not be a good criterion as all the options support Docker)